netson/l4gettext/readme.md

 * L4gettext::hasEncoding() - *return (bool) true if encoding has been set, false otherwise*
 * L4gettext::getLocaleAndEncoding() - *returns (string) locale.encoding*

 ## Changelog

+#### Version 1.3.0
+* Added support for Laravel 4.1
+* Improved ExtractCommand: php files in the compiled folder are merged with php files in the view folder prior to extraction of messages - Thanks to [mnshankar](https://github.com/mnshankar)
+* Improved documentation

 #### Version 1.2.0
 * Removed dependency for L4shell - replaced this with the Symfony Process component